RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_decode_pcap.md

 Please follow the instructions in LiDAR user-guide to connect the LiDAR, and set up your computer's ip address.

-At this time, you should have already known your LiDAR's msop port number and difop port number.
-The default is ```msop-6699, difop-7788```.
+Please check the LiDAR user-guide, or use the 3rd-party tool(such as WireShark), to get your LiDAR's MSOP port number and DIFOP port number.
+The default values are ```msop-6699, difop-7788```.

-If you have no idea about what it is, please check the LiDAR user-guide.

-### 2.2 Set up the common part of the config file
+### 2.2 Set up the configuration file

+Set up the configuration file `config.yaml`.

+#### 2.2.1 common part

 ```yaml
 common: